 Initially, many people were using face masks in a bid to protect themselves; but the effectiveness of this has been called into question.
 The WHO has since advised governments to encourage the use of non-medical face coverings amongst the general public where physical distancing is not possible.
 These are not designed to protect the wearers from infection, rather to reduce infected individuals spreading the disease to others when they speak, cough and sneeze.

-Research suggests that SARS-CoV-2 is re-emerging in many locations, following the relaxation of lockdown restrictions, a situation that seems likely to continue for some time to come.
+Research suggests that SARS-CoV-2 is re-emerging in many locations following the relaxation of lockdown restrictions, especially where large numbers of the population are yet to be vaccinated, a situation that seems likely to continue for some time to come.